Cholera Vaccine: What You Need to Know

-Cholera is very rare among U.S. citizens.
-It is a risk mostly to people traveling in countries where the disease is common (mainly Haiti, and parts of Africa, Asia, and the Pacific).
-It has also occurred in the United States among people eating raw or undercooked seafood from the Gulf Coast.
+Cholera is a risk mostly to people traveling to countries where the disease is common (Haiti, and parts of Africa, Asia, and the Pacific).
+While it is rare in the United States, cholera has also occurred among people eating raw or undercooked seafood from the Gulf Coast.

 The cholera vaccine used in the United States is an oral (swallowed) vaccine.
 Only one dose is needed.
 Booster doses are not recommended at this time.

 Most travelers do not need cholera vaccine.
 If you are an adult 18 through 64 years old traveling to an area where people are getting infected with cholera, your health care provider might recommend the vaccine for you.

 Cholera vaccine is not 100% effective against cholera and does not protect from other foodborne or waterborne diseases.
 Cholera vaccine is not a substitute for being careful about what you eat or drink.

 Tell your vaccine provider if the person getting the vaccine: